 Eating at Pena Palace

 There are two places to eat at Pena Palace.
 We went to the first one we found since we were hungry!
-However, if we would have gone one more flight up, that cafe has outdoor seating.
-The food we had was surprisingly good though, especially the cod.
+However, if we would have gone up one more flight, there is a cafe that has outdoor seating.
+The food we had was surprisingly good though, especially the cod!